 To know more about the computation, check out this Basic Child Support Formula by Services Australia.
 You can also ask a family lawyer to explain to you the computation.

-Usually, child support ends at 18 but in Australia, you may continue child support payment if your child is in secondary school.
-You must apply to extend child support to the end of the school year.
+As mentioned, child support ends at 18, but you may continue your child support payments if your child is in secondary school.
+If you decide to extend your child support obligations, then you must apply to extend child support to the end of the school year and take note of the following:

 - Apply while your child is 17 years old.